axondeepseg/axondeepseg/docs/source/documentation.rst

 --no-patch          Flag to segment the image without using patches.
                     The "no-patch" flag supersedes the "overlap" flag.
-                    This option may not be suitable with large images depending on computer RAM capacity.
+                    This option could potentially produce better results but may not be suitable with large images depending on computer RAM capacity.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
    ::